-From as early as the 12th Century, migrating Turkic peoples brought wild varieties of treasured tulips with them from Central Asia to Anatolia.
-By the 16th Century the elegant blooms were adored by Ottoman society and Istanbul, then widely known as Constantinople, became very famous for them from the late 17th to the early 18th Century.
-Palace gardens were planted with new cultivars and European visitors to them were enchanted.
-‘Tulip Fever’ began spreading steadily west, taking in the Netherlands along the way.
+By the 16th Century the elegant blooms were adored by Ottoman society.
+Istanbul, then widely known as Constantinople, became very famous for them from the late 17th to the early 18th Century.
+The city’s palace gardens were planted with new cultivars and European visitors to them were enchanted.
+‘Tulip Fever’ began spreading steadily west, taking in the Netherlands and Amsterdam along the way.

 The 12 years leading up to the 1730s became known as The Tulip Era or Lale Devri in Turkish.
 It was a relatively peaceful time, during which the Ottoman Empire began to orient itself towards Europe.

-When is the Istanbul Tulip Festival these days?
+When is the Istanbul Tulip Festival?

-The experience probably works best if you don’t plan too much, so our advice is to just explore and see what finds you.
+The experience probably works best if you don’t plan too much, so our advice is to just explore and see what finds you…

 Emirgan Park, European side